Thaumatichthys: Distribution and habitat

-The males are small and slender, with greatly enlarged olfactory organs, long hooked denticles at the tips of the jaws, and no esca.
-The skin is a uniform dark brown with small spines throughout.
-As the male matures, the body and head become less deep and the jaws become more prolongated.
-The largest known male specimen measured 45 mm long.

 Biology and ecology

-The unusual jaw mechanism and esca of Thaumatichthys has been described as a "living mouse-trap with bait".
-The premaxillaries on either side of the upper jaw are able to rotate nearly 180° down to trap prey attracted by the luminescent lure; this closing action is effected by large, extremely well developed upper jaw muscles.
+The unusual jaw mechanism and esca of Thaumatichthys has been described as a "living mousetrap with bait"; the premaxillaries on either side of the upper jaw are able to rotate nearly 180° down to trap prey attracted by the luminescent lure; this closing action is effected by large, extremely well developed upper jaw muscles.
 Muscles in the illicium allow the esca to be swung forward and backward, so as to better entice prey inside the mouth.
 The upper jaw mechanism enables prey to be captured without the lower jaw, which can remain moving for the purposes of respiration.
 Despite this highly specialized predatory apparatus however, examination of the stomach contents of a 294 mm T. binghami, the only specimen with stomach contents, revealed sea cucumbers (being three well preserved Benthodytes typica measuring 50–80 mm) as well as plant matter (being a piece of Sargassum and other indeterminate plant matter), suggesting that these fishes are omnivores, though these may have been incidentally swallowed along with the sea cucumbers, the fish swallowing anything edible.

 It is unknown whether male Thaumatichthys are parasitic.
 The structure of the jaws in mature males suggests that feeding is impaired after metamorphosis.
 The larvae are epipelagic like those of other deep-sea anglerfishes, and are found at depths of no more than 100 m.
 As the larvae grow and approach metamorphosis, they descend deeper until they reach the bottom.
 The larvae can be identified by their divided operculum and a subdermal pigment layer that covers the entire head and body.